DannyDannyDanny/Barcode-URL/README.md

 # Barcode-URL
-Software for easily embedding links in to barcodes which can then be decoded by the same software.
+Software for easily embedding links in to barcodes which can then be decoded by the same software - using the devices camera.

+Note: Name change to OpAcc (Operator Access) is quite likely to take place soon.

-## Camera version
+## Milestones
+* ~~Install Anaconda on W7 laptop~~
+* Move environment to W7 laptop - **some issue**
+* Install Anaconda on W8 tablet - **lacking permissions**
+* Install conda environment on W8 tablet
+* Make the program run W8 tablet

 ## Environment Management
 Official documentation [here](https://conda.io/docs/user-guide/tasks/manage-environments.html)